 How do you create content that has the elements of a compelling visual?
 You have to learn the basics first before you hit upload, or you might be wasting your creative juices on content that could potentially turn off your target audience.

-Size matters.
 Determine the right size of your image fit for different social media platforms.
 Some might be leaning towards larger images, while some are a little bit more restricting.
-Prepare to have the best quality image if you intend to use it to picture heavy platforms such as Pinterest and Google Lens.
+Prepare to have the best quality image if you intend to use it on picture-heavy platforms such as Pinterest and Google Lens.

-Less is more.
 If you have too much going on at a given time, you might just stress out your audience.
-Decide on what you would like to highlight on your visual content and use other elements such as background and logos at a bare minimum.
+Decide on what you would like to highlight in your visual content and use other elements such as background and logos at a bare minimum.

-Complementation.
 Use colors that complement.
-There are helpful color wheel guides that you can base what color goes well when creating visual content.
+There are helpful color wheel guides on that you can base on what color goes well when creating visual content.

 2. Decide on your social media strategy

 Once the strategy is done, you should always focus on creating each visual content for your social media campaign.
-If you have too many goals and try too many things at once, you might just end up confusing your social media followers, which may negatively impact your brand.
+If you have too many goals and try too many things at once, you might just end up confusing your Instagram followers Famoid, which may negatively impact your brand., which may negatively impact your brand.
 If you are second-guessing what types of images to put out, you can search for and use free surveys and polls to find out what your audiences would like to see.
 There is also an option to check your competitors in the game and examine their posts with engagements to understand better what typically connects to your target audience.

 3. Use free tools